Codworth/esp-host/README.md

 Requirements:

     -esptool.py https://github.com/espressif/esptool
-    -ESP8266 Wifi Module with at least 4M flash -Firmware 4.55 or 4.05 (untested on 4.05)
+    -ESP8266 Module with at least 4M flash
+    -Firmware 4.55 or 4.05 (untested on 4.05)
     -esphost.bin or esphostmulti.bin or esphostmulti405.bin